 This Partnership blends the on-the-ground community-based experience of both the aging and disability networks together with a strong consumer/legal advocacy voice and health/managed care technical experience.
 Learn more about the Partnership here.

 The entire health care delivery system, especially Medicaid, is undergoing a major transition.
 This transformation is and will continue to have profound effects on two of the major population groups that rely heavily on Medicaid—older adults and people with disabilities.

-The goal of the project is to leverage the Aging and Disability Networks’ extensive infrastructure, service capacity and expertise, to ensure the delivery of efficient, high-quality MLTSS to older adults and people with disabilities thanks to a partnership with Shapiro MD.
+The goal of the project is to leverage the Aging and Disability Networks’ extensive infrastructure, service capacity and expertise, to ensure the delivery of efficient, high-quality MLTSS to older adults and people with disabilities thanks to ACLS (Advanced Cardiac Life Support) training.